lipingtababa/trdl/README.md

 Containers remain valuable for more complex projects.
 Examples from my portfolio include:

 - [IDP](https://github.com/lipingtababa/Internal-Developer-Platform) runs on AWS Elastic Kubernetes Service, and tries to provide a reference implementation of [Internal Developer Platform](https://internaldeveloperplatform.org/) to teams that manage hundreds of micro services, with a focus on enforcing good infrastructure architecture of web services.
+While infrastructures are managed by terraform, applications are managed by helm charts.

 - [Account](https://github.com/lipingtababa/account) runs on AWS Elastic Container Service, and consists of 5 micro-services, with Cloud Map as the service discovery tool.
+All infrastructures and applications are declared as terraform resources.

 - [Bullets](https://github.com/lipingtababa/bullets), runs on AWS Elastic Container Service too, and has a very similar API as TRDL.
 It can run on a Minikube instance too.